BiswarupM/BiswarupM.github.io/_pages/about.md

 About me

 Currently I work as a Doctorant at Centre PERSEE (Centre Procédés, Energies Renouvelables et Systèmes Energétiques) of MINES ParisTech - PSL, located in the southern France.
 Prior joining PSL, I was working as Project Research Associate with IIT Bombay in Mumbai, India.
+I also work in collaboration with [ALSETLab] (https://alsetlab.github.io) at the department of Electrical, Computer and Systems Engineering Department of Rensselaer Polytechnic Institute, Troy, NY.
 My are of research includes: power systems dynamics, modeling, simulation and optimization.

 Feel free to contact me if you're interested in our research at PERSEE.

-*I use this platform to share my research activities.
+* I use this platform to share my research activities.
 This website that is still under development, soon it will be updated. *